 As the President and CEO of Synergy Engineering, Nicole Neuman leads a world class team of EI&C engineers specializing in the design and global delivery of large materials handling projects.
-Nicole is 2020 RBC Canadian Women Entrepreneur Awards Innovation Finalist.
+Nicole is a 2020 RBC Canadian Women Entrepreneur Award Recipient in the Innovation category.

 My first job ever was… a Red Cross swim instructor ahead of my lifeguarding years when I was 15.
 I was fortunate enough to selectively attend high school — provided my assignments were complete — so that I could work at the pools.